GENESIS 1: CREATION, the BEGINNING

 * Some bible versions use “globe” instead of “circle”.

 Modern astronomy shows planet Earth is immersed in and is part of the celestial heavens.
-God surely saw this, so v1 described them as having been created together.
-And Job 26:7 records this same concept: “He spreads out the northern skies over empty space; He suspends the earth over nothing” [1984 NIV].
-Yet v1 describes the celestial “heavens” as being separate from the earth (“the heavens and the earth”) because the heavens appear to surround the earth and they are seen as separate entities by earthbound humans.
-These “literary style” descriptions of the “beginning” in v1 bypassed the humans’ lack of scientific understanding yet they are technically correct.
+Job 26:7 records this same concept: “He spreads out the northern skies over empty space; He suspends the earth over nothing” [1984 NIV].
+God surely saw this, and v1 described both were created in the beginning, but it doesn’t say at the same time.
+Observational astronomy provides evidence that stars were created before the earth, and a detailed study of Genesis 1:14-18 doesn’t conflict with this.
+And v1 describes the celestial “heavens” are separate from the earth (“the heavens and the earth”) because the heavens appear to surround the earth so they are seen as separate entities by earthbound humans.
+These “literary style” descriptions of the heavens and the earth in the beginning in v1 bypassed the humans’ lack of scientific understanding yet they are technically correct.

 Creation of the universe by modern astronomy as compared with scripture